agilogy/agilogy-blog/_posts/2022-10-14-writing-a-pbt-ibrary-2.md

     forAny(Arb.product3(a, b, c, property)){ it }
 ```

 Wait!
 What did I just do _here?_{:.sidenote-number} _I must admit it.
-I actually wrote this articles some weeks ago and now, while proofreading it before publishing, I couldn't initially remember how this works.
+I actually wrote these articles some weeks ago and now, while proofreading it before publishing, I couldn't initially remember how this works.
 So let's try to explain it a bit._{:.sidenote}

 The trick is using `property` as the function argument of `productN`.
 That way, the `productN` function directly builds the result of evaluating the property.
 Hence, we expect, `forAny` such evaluated property, to simply be true.
 It's like: